Corporate Payout Policy in Australia and a Test of the Life Cycle Theory

 Australian School of Business Research Paper No. 2010 ACCT 03

-We provide evidence on the frequency and size of payouts by Australian firms, and test whether the life-cycle theory explains Australian corporate payout policies.
-Regular dividends remain the most popular mechanism for distributing cash to shareholders, despite a slight decline in the proportion of dividend payers since the relaxation of buyback regulations in 1998.
-Off-market share buybacks return the largest amount of cash to shareholders.
-Dividend paying firms are larger, more profitable and have less growth options that nondividend paying firms.
-Consistent with the life-cycle theory, we observe a highly significant relation between the decision to pay regular dividends and the proportion of shareholders equity that is earned rather than contributed.
+We provide evidence on the frequency and size of corporate payouts by Australian firms, and test whether the life cycle theory explains Australian payout policies.
+Regular dividends remain the most popular mechanism for distributing cash to shareholders, despite a slight decline in the proportion of dividend payers since the relaxation of buy-back regulations in 1998.
+Off-market share buy-backs return the largest amount of cash to shareholders.
+Dividend paying firms are larger, more profitable, and have less growth options that non-dividend paying firms.
+Consistent with the life cycle theory, we observe a highly significant relation between the decision to pay regular dividends and the proportion of shareholders’ equity that is earned rather than contributed.

 Keywords: Dividends, buy-backs, payout policy, life cycle theory